ngscheurich/fresh-pots/README.md

 # => [#<Brew ...>, #<Brew ...>]
 ```

-Authenticated users can get an overview of all of the pots in the application.

 ### Brews

 A **brew** represents an instance of coffee created with a pot.
 Each brew
-belongs to a pot.
+belongs to a pot and a user.

 ```ruby
 brew = Brew.first